Coal Dust Suppression with Surfactants: Complete Guide

 When added to spray water, surfactant molecules migrate to the air-water interface, positioning their hydrophobic tails toward the air and hydrophilic heads toward the water.
 This arrangement breaks up the hydrogen bonding that gives water its high surface tension.

-Surface tension drops from ~72 dynes/cm to 25-30 dynes/cm.
-That reduction means water droplets spread across hydrophobic coal surfaces rather than bead off.
+Depending on the surfactant type and concentration, surface tension can drop from ~72 dynes/cm to roughly 25 to 35 dynes/cm.
+At lower surface tension, water droplets spread across hydrophobic coal surfaces rather than bead off.
 The lower energy barrier allows water to wet particles that plain water cannot touch.

 Secondary Mechanism: Surface Adsorption and Hydrophilic Conversion